sinwoobang/sinwoobang/README.md

 <p align="center">
   <samp>
-    Currently working for <a href="https://github.com/a15t/">Global AI Platform Corp.</a>
+    Currently working for <a href="https://hyperconnect.github.io/">Hyperconnect LLC., part of Match Group</a>
     Feel free to <a href="mailto:sinwoobang@gmail.com">send me an email</a>
   </samp>
 </p>